AzureCosmosDB/cosmos-fabric-samples/simple-query/readme.md

 products:
 - fabric
 name: |
-  Simple Query Samples for Cosmos DB in Microsoft Fabric
+  Simple Query for Cosmos DB in Microsoft Fabric
-urlFragment: simple-query-samples
+urlFragment: simple-query
 description: Learn Cosmos DB query operations in Microsoft Fabric: connect, authenticate, and perform CRUD operations on product data with reviews.
 ---
 -->

-# Simple Query Samples for Cosmos DB in Microosoft Fabric
+# Simple Query for Cosmos DB in Microsoft Fabric

 This sample demonstrates fundamental query operations in Cosmos DB using Microsoft Fabric.
 You'll learn how to connect, authenticate, and perform basic CRUD operations on a product catalog dataset with customer reviews.